Fables (comics): Fables: The Last Castle

+Fairest

-FairestFairest follows the lives of some female Fables, including Sleeping Beauty, Rapunzel, and Cinderella.
+Fairest follows the lives of some female Fables, including Sleeping Beauty, Rapunzel, and Cinderella.
 It debuted on March 7, 2012, with the first arc written by Willingham and art by Phil Jimenez.
 Subsequent arcs were handed off to writers of Willingham's choosing.

+Jack of Fables

-Jack of FablesJack of Fables focuses on Jack Horner.
+Jack of Fables focuses on Jack Horner.
 It debuted in July 2006 and follows Fables #35 ("Jack Be Nimble" part 2).
 It is co-written by Willingham and former Clockwork Storybook author Lilah Sturges.
 The series ended with its fiftieth issue in March 2011.

 The Literals

 Three issue miniseries comprising one third of The Great Fables Crossover.
 It is co-written by Willingham and Sturges, and was published April through June 2009.
-All issues are included in the Fables: The Great Fables Crossover and in the Deluxe Edition: Volume 10.
+All issues are included in Fables: The Great Fables Crossover, in Deluxe Edition: Volume 10, and in Fables: Compendium Three.

-Peter and Max: A Fables Novel
+Peter & Max: A Fables Novel

-An illustrated novel centering on Peter Piper, his wife Bo Peep and his brother Max, who will later grow up to be the Pied Piper.
+Peter & Max: A Fables Novel is an illustrated novel centering on Peter Piper, his wife Bo Peep and his brother Max, who will later grow up to be the Pied Piper.
 Written by Willingham and illustrated by Steve Leialoha, it is available in hardcover, paperback, ebook, and audiobook editions.
-It includes a brief comic-book story that deals with Pete and Bo Peep's adventures after the events in the novel.
+It includes a brief comic book story that deals with Pete and Bo Peep's adventures after the events in the novel.

 The Unwritten Fables

-Issues #50–54 of The Unwritten, a comics series created by Mike Carey and Peter Gross, were a crossover with Fables, with writing co-credited to Willingham.
+Issues #50–54 of The Unwritten, a comic series created by Mike Carey and Peter Gross, were a crossover with Fables, with writing co-credited to Willingham.
 The crossover arc was compiled into the ninth volume of the Unwritten trade paperback series.

+Fables: The Wolf Among Us

-Fables: The Wolf Among UsThe Wolf Among Us videogame was adapted into comic form by Vertigo Comics, released digitally first in December 2014 and later as print comic.
-The story's been adapted for the comic by Lilah Sturges, who has previously written for the Fables series, and Dave Justus, staying otherwise true to the game's story but exploring some characters and back story in more depth.
+The Fables: The Wolf Among Us video game was adapted into comic form by Vertigo Comics, released digitally first in December 2014 and later as print comic.
+The story was adapted for the comic by Lilah Sturges, who has previously written for the Fables series, and Dave Justus, staying otherwise true to the game's story but exploring some characters and back story in more depth.
 The comic is canon to the Fables universe.

 Prose stories

 "A Wolf in the Fold", featured in "Legends in Exile" trade paperback and in the "Deluxe Edition: Volume 2", tells the history of Bigby Wolf and Snow White and how they came to the mundane world.

-"Pinocchio's Army", featured in "Fables: Rose Red", focuses on Pinocchio and Geppetto during the events of the "Rose Red" story arc.
+"Pinocchio's Army", featured in "Fables: Rose Red", focuses on Pinocchio and Geppeto during the events of the "Rose Red" story arc.